Research & Publications

 Stem cells are pluripotent cells that give rise to all tissues of the body, including neurons and glia of the central nervous system.
-Genome-scale complex regulatory processes unfold over time and space in the prenatal central nervous system to establish developmental programs that govern the differentiation of countless neuronal and glial cell types that populate the brain.
+Genome-scale complex regulatory processes unfold over time and space in the prenatal central nervous system to establish developmental programs that govern the differentiation of neuronal and glial cell types that populate the brain.
 Cell-intrinsic, species-specific genetic blueprints as well as cell-to-cell contacts and signaling systems govern these complex regulatory processes and render them more robust to perturbations.
-We hypothesize that slight deviations from typical programs of differentiation and patterning of neural stem cells predispose to disorders such as autism, Tourette syndrome, and schizophrenia.
-Induced pluripotent cells (iPSC) derived from living individuals and differentiated into telencephalic organoids recapitulate forebrain development in a dish, allowing us to examine typical and atypical development in patients with neuropsychiatric disorders and the underlying gene regulatory processes.
-Specifically we study the impact of noncoding RNAs, histone modifications, enhancer activity, and somatic mutations on typical and atypical brain development in human brain organoid culture and, whenever possible, in vivo.
+We hypothesize that slight deviations from typical programs of differentiation and patterning of neural stem cells characterize normal human individuals and predispose to disorders such as autism, Tourette syndrome, and schizophrenia.
+Induced pluripotent cells (iPSC) derived from living individuals and differentiated into brain organoids recapitulate brain development in a dish, allowing us to examine typical and atypical development and the underlying gene regulatory processes.
+Using these models we study how inter-individual variations in transcriptome, enhancer activity, DNA architecture and somatic mutations impact typical and atypical brain development in human brain organoids and, whenever possible, in vivo.

 Another interest of our lab is the study of cell lineages in human development.
 Tracing cell lineages is fundamental for understanding the rules governing development in multicellular organisms and delineating complex biological processes involving the differentiation of cell types with distinct lineage hierarchies.
-For ethical reasons lineage mapping in humans must be based on retrospective methods relying on naturally occurring mosaic mutations.
+Lineage mapping in humans is based on retrospective methods relying on naturally occurring mosaic mutations.

 Mosaic mutations occur throughout the genome in all cells starting from the first cell divisions of the embryo, are inherited by all their daughters and can be discovered by comparing the genomes of individual cells and tissues within an individual.

-Specialized Terms: Neural stem cells; Cerebral cortex; Neuronal progenitors; Postmortem human brain; Induced pluripotent stem cells; somatic mosaicism, human cell lineage reconstruction, enhancer activity, gene expression, telencephalic organoids.
+Specialized Terms: Neural stem cells; Cerebral cortex; Neuronal progenitors; Postmortem human brain; Induced pluripotent stem cells; somatic mosaicism, human cell lineage reconstruction, enhancer activity, gene expression, brain organoids.

 The Vaccarino laboratory has elucidated crucial mechanisms that regulate neural stem cell self-renewal, survival and differentiation.
 The lab has been examining conserved mechanisms of forebrain development using mouse models, and human-specific mechanisms by examining human stem and progenitor cells.
 Using induced pluripotent cells (iPSC) derived from living individuals, the Vaccarino group is now examining how human stem cell differentiation varies across different genetic backgrounds, sex, and clinical phenotypes.